im-knots/ea-monorepo/ea-platform/ea-job-api/README.md

 5. **Ea Job Operator handles completion and cleanup**: The Ea Job Operator updates the job status and deletes the CR after execution.

 ## Deployment
-The Ea Job API is designed to run as a Kubernetes service and can be deployed using Helm charts.
+The Ea Job API is designed to run as a Kubernetes service and can be deployed using its helm chart in the `/charts` directory

 ## Environment Variables
 | Variable | Description |